Comparative Negligence Can Impact Your Car Accident Case

 An attorney is very helpful when it comes to determining how your state uses comparative negligence laws.
 Regardless of which state you live in and its rules, you will need your attorney to help you prove how much at fault the other party is.

-If you live in a contributory negligence state, then your attorney will have to work extra hard to prove you had no fault in the accident.
+If you live in a contributory negligence state, then your attorney will have to work extra hard to prove you did not fault the accident.
 This may require a lot of preparation and planning to put a case together that can show the court you held no responsibility for the accident occurring and to prove the other party held every bit of the responsibility.

 In such a state, there is no room for error.
 If you cannot show 100% fault of the other party, then you will lose any chances of securing damages.